Court rejects death row inmate's mental illness claim

 Roberts' attorney had argued that the inmate’s schizophrenia hampered his defense during his 2000 trial because he believed that his jailers were secretly recording him.

-The court, however, said there's no categorical prohibition on sentencing a person with schizophrenia to death.
+The court, however, said that there is no categorical prohibition on sentencing a person with schizophrenia to death.
 It also said his claim of incompetency wasn't ready to be adjudicated since no execution date had been set.

+Scott Braden, a federal public defender representing Roberts, said he was disappointed by the ruling and planned to ask to the U.S. Supreme Court to review the case.